nikitaeverywhere/GlobalsDB-NodeJS-Admin-Concept/README.md

 ### Troubleshooting

 Make sure that:
-* NodeJS and GlobalsDB are installed
+* NodeJS and GlobalsDB are installed and connected with NodeJS using v1 adapter (important)
 * You replaced basic settings in settings.js with yours
 * cache.node isn't corrupted